 Avoiding subgroups from ‘data dredging’ is a known issue in economic evaluation [4,7].
-Espinoza et al., discuss health care decision-making has been hesitant to adopt subgroup analysis due to statistical concerns around power and multiple testing [6].
+Espinoza et al. discuss health care decision-making has been hesitant to adopt subgroup analysis due to statistical concerns around power and multiple testing [6].
 Typically, clinical trials are powered to identify significant average treatment effects across the sample, subsequently any subgroup analysis is likely to be underpowered.
-Inadequate power can result in false negatives [25].
+Inadequate power can result in false negatives, whereby subgroups do not appear to be important or significant due to a lack of statistical power [25].
 Multiplicity becomes an issue as when multiple subgroups are compared, identifying a difference between subgroups can occur by chance (a type 1 error) [27,28].
-I.e., there is a risk for false positive results.
-Pettigrew et al., summarise historical examples of subgroups that have resulted in harmful decisions; such as limiting aspirin use for the prevention of heart disease in women [21].
+I.e. there is a risk for false positive results.
+Petticrew et al. summarise historical examples of subgroups that have resulted in harmful decisions; such as limiting aspirin use for the prevention of heart disease in women [21].
 Given these concerns, researchers may be cautious that evidence is not sufficient to identify subgroups, or that apparent subgroups have been identified by chance and therefore do not reflect reality.
 Successful replication of the subgroup results using multiple data sources has been noted as one option to increase the credibility of results, however, as noted below there are often significant data limitations affecting analyses [15].
-As factitious subgroups might arise due these statistical issues, a robust justification and underlying rationale for subgroups is especially imperative as it can mitigate some of these concerns.
+As factitious subgroups might arise due to these statistical issues, a robust justification and underlying rationale for subgroups is especially imperative as it can mitigate some of these concerns.
 Furthermore, when using estimates from meta-analysis to inform baseline risk or other parameters, researchers need to be wary of ecological fallacy [29].
 This can occur when average patient characteristics are regressed against average outcomes across studies (rather than within studies), and any association found with this aggregate data may not apply to individuals within the studies.

 3.2 Evidence requirements

 Stratification (dividing the potential patient group into subgroups) is needed to derive parameters for subgroup analysis.
-As discussed above, there are multiple parameters in economic evaluation that could be affected by patient heterogeneity, and a need to extend to other parameters, including resource use, health state utility and baseline risk [1,4].
+There are multiple parameters in economic evaluation that could be affected by patient heterogeneity, including resource use, health state utility, baseline risk and treatment effect [1,4].
 Subsequently, conducting subgroup analysis can require a considerable amount of data.

-The issues related to identifying evidence vary depending on whether a researcher is conducting a modelling study, or an analysis integrated within a trial or observational study.
-Subgroup analyses can be conducted irrespective of model design, though simulation models may be able to handle the complexities of heterogeneity more efficiently [1].
+The issues related to identifying evidence may vary depending on whether a researcher is conducting a modelling study, or an analysis integrated within a trial or observational study.
+Subgroup analyses can be conducted irrespective of model design, though simulation models may be able to handle the complexities of heterogeneity more efficiently compared to cohort models [1].
 Such models are data hungry and data availability is a concern for researchers [30].
-Modelling often relies on the use of published evidence (e.g., systematic reviews and meta-analysis), however, as noted by the Cochrane group, insufficient details and a lack of consistency in source materials affect the feasibility of subgroup analyses in reviews [31].
+Modelling often relies on the use of published evidence (e.g. systematic reviews and meta-analysis), however, as noted in the Cochrane handbook, insufficient details and a lack of consistency in source materials affect the feasibility of subgroup analyses in systematic reviews [31].
 Selective reporting may affect the availability of evidence to inform to economic evaluation.
 A review comparison of randomised controlled trial (RCT) protocols and articles found that 12% of publications did not report subgroup analyses that were in the relevant protocol and 26% reported subgroup analyses that were not pre-specified in protocols [32].
 This may reduce the credibility, and availability, of subgroup data to inform modelling.